Philip1806/blublog/README.md

 Blublog will check for common errors and do all it needs. **Only the first user** of your user model will have access to blog panel and they will be admin.
 You can give access to others and set up blog roles and permisions from the panel.

 Cool.
 Everything should work now.
+By default you can visit your blog panel in example.com/panel and your blog in example.com/blog.

 ## Features

-**Not all features below are ready.** With + are done but may not be tested enough.
+**Not all features below are ready.**

 In bold are new for verison 2.

 1. Posts (CRUD)

-- Multible categories **with nesting**.+
+- Multible categories **with nesting**.
-- Multible tags.+
+- Multible tags.
-- Summernote - WYSIWYG HTML Editor.+
+- Summernote - WYSIWYG HTML Editor.
-- **Easy adding and removing custom image sizes and settings.**+
+- **Easy adding and removing custom image sizes and settings.**
-- Custom SEO post title and description (It's auto generated if not specified).+
+- Custom SEO post title and description (It's auto generated if not specified).
-- Search.+
+- Search.
-- Comments can be allowed or forbidden.+
+- Comments can be allowed or forbidden.
-- Post have status. **You can add or remove status.
-Post status tells who can view/edit post in panel (published, private...)**+.
+- Posts have status and type. **You can add or remove status.
+Post status tells who can view/edit post in panel (published, private...)**.
 - Excerpt of content.
-Could be empty.+
+Could be empty.
-- You can likes/dislike post.+
+- You can like post.
 - Similar posts.
-- Views statistics.+
+- Views statistics.
 - **Post revisions.**
 - Auto generate sitemap (RSS).
-- You can select posts to be recommended or in front page.+
+- You can select posts to be recommended or in front page.
-- You can upload images for the post you create/edit.+
+- You can upload images for the post you create/edit.
 - "On this topic" - Select a tag to show other post from the same topic.

 2. Comments (CRUD)